keremAtaman/kardashev-scale/README.md

             - E.g. only have "put this card to your hand instead of discard after turn ends".
     - Tradable goods: Should they still be a thing?
         - No for the time being.
 MoC already has gold as a resource, and tradable goods feel a bit too similar to that
-    - TODO: Should everyone play as deckbuilder?
-        - MoD for example feels weird
-        - MoS can be a bit more exciting - maybe have "tiered" researches (e.g. a Tier 1 Research that says "draw 3 Tier 2 Researches" )